KyleRobins/Develhope-Java/README.md

 Here, you will learn how to set up your development environment for Java and write your first "Hello, World!" program.
 [Click here to read the GettingStarted.md](./Lessons/gettingstarted.md)
+## Input and Output

+Explore different ways of performing input and output operations in Java, including reading from and writing to files and the console.

 ## Variables and Data Types